kevilue/DHBW-Typst-Template/content/chapter2.typ

   caption: [Logo of the DHBW Stuttgart]
 ) <logofigure>

-In @logofigure above the usage of figures, as well as the logo of the DHBW Stuttgart, is shown.
+In @logofigure above, the usage of figures as well as the logo of the DHBW Stuttgart is shown.

 == Sources and abbreviations
 Also, sources are cited like this: @Imaginary2025 or #cite(<Imaginary2025>).